 I tied a great big bow around the headband, and glue on a bee.
 I then added the other ones inside the bow’s tuille, to create the illusion of flying bees.

-You can also see the lovely Butterfly Nest hanging off the straw bag, and then happily modelled here by my green bust, and me! (+ bump)
+You can also see the lovely Butterfly Nest hanging off the straw bag, and then happily modeled here by my green bust, and me! (+ bump)

 DIY Hair Clips